Treaty of Trianon: Economic consequences

-Miscellaneous consequences
+Other consequences

 Romania, Yugoslavia and Czechoslovakia had to assume part of the financial obligations of the former Kingdom of Hungary on account of the parts of its former territory that were assigned under their sovereignty.
 Some conditions of the treaty were similar to those imposed on Germany by the Treaty of Versailles.
 After the war, the Austro-Hungarian navy, air force and army were disbanded.
 The army of post-Trianon Hungary was to be restricted to 35,000 men, and there was to be no conscription.
 Heavy artillery, tanks and air force were prohibited.
 No railway was to be built with more than one track, because at that time railways held substantial strategic importance economically and militarily.

 Articles 54–60 of the treaty required Hungary to recognise various rights of national minorities within its borders.
 Articles 61–66 state that all former citizens of the Kingdom of Hungary living outside the newly defined frontiers of Hungary were to ipso facto lose their Hungarian citizenship in one year.
 Under articles 79 to 101 Hungary renounced all privileges of the former Austro-Hungarian monarchy in territories outside Europe, including Morocco, Egypt, Siam and China.